AlexanderJuestel/pyheatdemand/joss/paper.md

 fossil fuels, leading to high greenhouse gas emissions in the heating sector.
-The transition from centralized fossil-fueled district heating systems such as coal or gas power plants to district heating systems sourced by renewable energies such as geothermal energy or more decentralized individual solutions for city districts makes it necessary to map the heat demand for a more accurate planing of power plant capabilities.
+The transition from centralized fossil-fueled district heating systems such as coal or gas power plants to district heating systems sourced by renewable energies such as geothermal energy or more decentralized individual solutions for city districts makes it necessary to map the heat demand for a more accurate planning of power plant capabilities.
 In addition, heating and cooling plans become necessary according to directives of the European Union regarding energy efficiency to reach its aim of reducing greenhouse gas emissions by 55% of the 1990 levels by 2030.